MicrosoftDocs/well-architected/well-architected/cost/optimize-vm.md

 Reservations also apply to dedicated hosts.
 The discount is applied to all running hosts that match the reservation scope and attributes.
 An important consideration is the SKU for the host.
 When selecting a SKU, choose the VM series and type eligible to be a dedicated host.
 For more information, see [Azure Dedicated Hosts pricing](https://aka.ms/ADHPricing).

 For information about discounts on virtual machines, see [How the Azure reservation discount is applied to virtual machines](/azure/cost-management-billing/manage/understand-vm-reservation-charges).

+## Savings plans

+Virtual machines are also eligible for [savings plans](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview).
+By committing to a one-year or three-year savings plan, you spend a fixed hourly dollar amount collectively on all compute services.
+Consider that the commitment spans across all participating compute services globally.

+Using savings plans can save you up to 66% on cost.